cloudera/flink-tutorials/flink-quickstart-cdh/README.md

 ```

 The KafkaLog4jAppender requires a few dependencies also which can be shipped with the run command also.
-The --ship parameter should point to a local folder containing all the dependencies for logging:
+The --yarnship parameter should point to a local folder containing all the dependencies for logging:
 ```
---ship kafka-appender
+--yarnship kafka-appender

 [root@flink-ref-1 ~]# tree kafka-appender
 kafka-appender